-Asheville’s mountain charm and laid-back vibe make it a great place to travel with a baby or toddler.
+Asheville’s mountain charm and laid-back vibe make it a great place to travel with a toddler.
 My husband and I have lived here for a little over 8 years.
 Since that time, I’ve been refining a list of my favorite parks, breweries, restaurants, and museums.

 I got more particular about this list once I had kids.
 My 10-month-old and 3-year-old are active and curious, so we like places that are spacious, safe to explore, and fun for all of us.